-Andy Squires, President and Founder
+Andy Squires, Founder

 "God first called me into the prison ministry in 1979.
 I started out ministering at Lowndes State Prison by an invitation from my father-in-law.
 Prior to this ministry I was a businessman and worked with inmates on a work release program in the early 70’s.
 After my store was burglarized, I overheard an inmate’s plan to rob a place when he got out of prison.
 I then realized that the Word of God was much needed in the prison system in South Georgia and North Florida.
 Azalea City Prison Ministry was founded in 1979 and incorporated in 1985.